 “If you think we’re going to spend less and get the same care,” Garthwaite says, “the evidence doesn’t support that.”

 The bulk of America’s hefty healthcare spending goes not to administrative costs or insurance, but to the cost of providing care.
-“Healthcare costs are about 60% people,” Dranove says, while pharmaceuticals represent another 15%.
+“Healthcare costs are about 60 percent people,” Dranove says, while pharmaceuticals represent another 15 percent.